-Explore our comprehensive FAQ section dedicated to the Israeli ETA.
-Find quick and reliable answers to common inquiries about the application process, eligibility criteria, and important details regarding the ETA for your upcoming visit to Israel.
+Explore our comprehensive FAQ section dedicated to the Israeli ETA-IL.
+Find quick and reliable answers to common inquiries about the application process, eligibility criteria, and important details regarding the ETA-IL for your upcoming visit to Israel.
 Simplify your journey with our informative responses and make the most of your travel experience.

 The Israeli ETA - also known as the eTA or e-visa - is a new visa waiver program that is being introduced to Israel.

-As of 2024, all visitors from visa-exempt countries will need to follow a quick and simple online application process to gain authorization to enter the country.
-The travel document they will receive digitally is what is known as the ETA for Israel.
+As of 2024, all visitors from visa-exempt countries now need to follow a quick and simple online application process to gain authorization to enter the country.
+The travel document they receive digitally is what is known as the ETA-IL.

 Yes.
 All travelers need to have the appropriate approval and documentation before they enter, from newborn babies to senior citizens.